Snowflake-Labs/sfquickstarts/site/sfguides/src/connectors_native_sdk_java_example/connectors_native_sdk_java_example.md

 In the case of the example GitHub connector there are 2 things that need to be taken care of before going further:
 - preparing a GitHub account
-- confirming access to ingested GitHub repositories
+- confirming access to the GitHub repositories you want to ingest

 ![prerequisites.png](assets/prerequisites.png)